 Vehicle monitoring devices

-The Road Transport Act 2013 states the requirements of fitment and use of Vehicle Monitoring Devices (VMDs).
+The Road Transport Act 2013 details the requirements of fitment and the use of Vehicle Monitoring Devices (VMDs).
 To determine which heavy vehicles require a VMD, refer to the Act.

 Bus incident management

-Bus operators are required to notify Roads and Maritime of relevant accidents and incidents as a condition of their accreditation, under Clause 88 of the Passenger Transport Regulation 2007.
+Bus operators are required to notify Roads and Maritime of relevant accidents and incidents as a condition of their accreditation, under Clause 88 of the Passenger Transport (General) Regulation 2017.

 The online Bus incident management database has been created to allow operators to report details of notifiable incidents electronically:

 - Manual (further assistance is available under the 'Help' tab within the database)

 A long distance bus service coach is a public passenger service conducted according to regular routes, in which each passenger is carried for at least 40 kilometres.